Occasionally, because of the way a drawing has been designed, the symbols can be overly complex.

 You can spot overly complex symbols in two ways:

-1) By looking at the selection listing area, you can see that each selection has a very high number of elements, and the number of elements is also not consistent between selections.
+1) By looking at the symbol selections, you can see that each selection has a very high number of elements, and the number of elements is also not consistent between selections.

-2) By deselecting all elements within the edit window, you can see a feint outline of a significant number of individual elements.
+2) By using the "Deselect all" button (Shortcut = D) within the edit window, you can see a feint outline of a significant number of individual elements.

 How can I simplify overly complex symbols?

-The best approach can depend on the symbols themselves, however, you generally want to simplify them down to just their core parts, so they include only the symbol’s reference and outline, and don’t include the hundreds of elements that make up the body.
+The best approach can depend on the symbols themselves, however, you generally want to simplify them down to just their core parts.
+This is so they include only the symbol’s reference and outline, and don’t include the hundreds of elements that make up the body.

 A best practice workflow for simplifying selections: